Ragnarokkr/articles-ai-prompt-builder/README.md

 # Articles AI Prompt Builder

-This is a recreational programming proof-of-concept for a Single Page Web Application designed to assist in building prompts for AI assistants, with a particular focus on creating textual prompts intended for articles.
+This is a recreational programming proof-of-concept to test how easy it is to build with Lume a Single Page Application designed to assist in building prompts for AI assistants, with a particular focus on creating textual prompts intended for articles.

 The application works as a simple merger and text replacement tool, allowing users to define various configurable variables (currently limited to single/multiple selection lists), a system prompt, and multiple pieces of text (referred